ferdium/ferdium-app/branding/README.md

 ## Gradient
 <img src="gradient.png" alt="Gradient" width="200"/>

 Ferdium's Gradient is rotated by 45°.
-It goes from `#CE9FFC` in the top left to `#7367F0` in the bottom right.
+It goes from `#7266f0` in the bottom left to `#734ed3` in the top right.